pindi-krishna/pindi-krishna.github.io/_pages/home.md

 I’m <b>interested in how children come to understand and obtain knowledge about the world</b>, and what role <b>curiosity, inquiry, and exploration</b> play in these processes.

-Relatedly, I’m also passionate about developing tools that encourage curiosity, inquiry, and exploration in formal and informal learning environments, especially to <b>foster children’s scientific literacy and reasoning</b>.
-What are ways to <b>design and use learning technologies</b> to provide young students with effective, engaging, and personalized learning experiences?
+Relatedly, I’m also passionate about <b>developing tools</b> that encourage curiosity, inquiry, and exploration in formal and informal learning environments, especially <b>to foster children’s scientific literacy and reasoning</b>.
+What are ways to design and use <b>learning technologies</b> to provide young students with effective, engaging, and personalized learning experiences?

 In my free time, I sometimes <a href="/writings/">blog</a> and dabble in small <a href="https://github.com/adaniabutto">webdesign / data viz / miscellaneous coding projects</a>.
 I always enjoy exchanging ideas with others, so please don't hesitate to <a href="mailto:adaniabutto@gmail.com">reach out!</a><br><br>